This article also appeared in the Education Law Monitor.

 Alice has a busy practice across these fields.
 She regularly acts on behalf of children and young people, vulnerable adults, parents and carers, schools, local authorities, charities and NGOs, government departments, students, and universities.

-Alice has significant experience in working with children and young people with disabilities, mental health conditions and special educational needs.
-Alice appears almost daily before the First-Tier Tribunal in disability discrimination claims and appeals relating to the contents of EHC Plans (Sections B, F and I and National Trial cases).
+Alice has significant experience in working with children and young people with disabilities, mental health conditions, special educational needs and those who have experienced sexual violence.
+Alice appears almost daily before the First-Tier Tribunal in disability discrimination claims and appeals relating to the contents of Education, Health and Care Plans (Sections B, F and I and National Trial cases in England) and Statements (in the SENTW in Wales).
+Alice has had notable success in “waking day” and “education otherwise than at school” appeals.

 Add this expertise to your shortlist